 All major plant lineages engaged in BSPM with weevils include representatives with thermogenic activity, allowing inflorescence or flower temperatures to rise several degrees above ambient temperature (Franz 2007a; Teichert et al. 2018; Saunders 2020; Toon et al. 2020).
-This phenomenon is postulated to act as an attractant for weevil pollinators, by increasing the emission of volatiles or IR radiations itself.
-It has also been hypothesized to provide an energy reward to individuals reaching floral tissues (Rands & Whitney 2008), but this is likely not the case for weevils since thermogenic activity is not maintained once individuals stand on flowers or are enclosed in floral chambers (Teichert et al. 2018; Toon et al. 2020).
+This phenomenon is postulated to act as an attractant for weevil and other beetle pollinators, by increasing the emission of volatiles or infrared radiation itself.
+It has also been hypothesized to provide an energy reward to individuals reaching floral tissues (Rands & Whitney 2008), but this is likely not the case for weevils since thermogenic activity is usually correlated with short phases of attraction and is not maintained during an ‘interim’ phase when individuals stand on flowers or are enclosed in floral chambers (Teichert et al. 2018; Toon et al. 2020).
 In Annonaceae, thermogenesis is identified as typical of flowers pollinated by beetles, and weevils in particular (Gottsberger 1999).
 The temperature reached appears to be positively correlated with inflorescence size (Franz 2007a), which may explain why large flowers and inflorescences evolved convergently in weevil-pollinated plants.
-Temperature peaks during the circadian cycle of the flowering cycle can also have a .
+In several systems (Carludovicoideae-Derelomini; Zamiaceae-Belidae), the first peak of thermogenesis associated with the attraction phase of the weevils is followed, after an ‘interim’ phase of several hours, by a second peak where weevils leave the inflorescences (Franz 2007a; Teichert et al. 2018; Salzman et al. 2020).
+These second peaks of thermogenesis coincide with the staminate phase and probably act as repellent or as an aid for improved take-off that favors weevil departure once they are covered with pollen (Teichert et al. 2018).
+This kind of push-pull mechanism where weevils are successively attracted and then repelled during the circadian flowering cycle promotes pollinator movement between plant congeners and thus cross-pollination (Salzman et al. 2020).

 The fragrances produced by weevil-pollinated flowers during anthesis are strong and detectable by human olfactory senses, and are commonly associated with fruity or floral fragrances.
 In most genera of weevil-pollinated Cyclanthaceae (Aspludia, Carludovica, Chorigyne, Dicranopygium and Evodianthus), production of aromas reminiscent of various fruits and flowers has been reported (Franz 2007a).
 Similarly, in Polyalthia (Annonaceae), a fruity odor is produced during anthesis (Ratnayake et al. 2006).
-In Elaeis guineensis (Arecaceae), anthesis is correlated with the production of a strong anise-like scent (Lajis et al. 1985), while in Attalea phalerata (Arecaceae), weevils and other beetle pollinators are attracted by a strong emission of methyl acetate (Maia et al. 2021).
+In Elaeis guineensis (Arecaceae), anthesis is correlated with the production of estragol (Lajis et al. 1985), while in Attalea phalerata (Arecaceae), weevils and other beetle pollinators are attracted by a strong emission of methyl acetate (Maia et al. 2021).
 In Macrozamia and Zamia (Zamiaceae) the emission of linalool or methyl salicylate has been recorded (Toon et al. 2020; Salzman et al. 2021).
-These scent blends appear to be species specific (Teichert et al. 2018), but their exact composition have not been thoroughly studied, and it is unclear whether similar compounds were independently acquired by phylogenetically distinct plant groups.
+Overall, the emission in large amount of one or a few compounds that are specific to the interaction seems to be a signature of chemical communication in BSPM involving weevils (Ervik et al. 1999; Teichert et al. 2018; Salzman et al. 2021; T. Auffray pers. com.). .
 Notable exceptions of floral odor emission are found in Chamaerops humilis (Arecaceae), which attracts Derelomus species via the volatiles emitted from the leaves (Dufaÿ et al. 2003), and in Syagrus coronata (Arecaceae), where the volatiles are given off by a persistent peduncular bract (Barbosa et al. 2020).